 Morphe is always a favorite brand.
 They get canceled, and then they’re back on top.
 Their products are always on vanities.
 One of their more popular products is Morphe setting spray.

 They have a complete line of products in the setting spray category, complete with every finish you can imagine.
-If you’re searching for a dewy finish or mattifying setting mist, they have it.
+They have it if you’re searching for a dewy finish or mattifying setting mist.
 I’d never used a continuous setting spray until I picked up the Morphe Continuous Setting Mist.

 How Do You Use Morphe Continuous Mist

-You’ll notice when you spritz setting spray onto your face, there’s a burst of setting spray in the middle, and it’s dryer around the edges of that circle.
-You have to use more setting spray around the edges to make sure that your face is completely coated in setting spray.
+When you spritz setting spray onto your face, you’ll notice a burst of setting spray in the middle, and it’s dryer around the edges of that circle.
+You have to use more setting spray around the edges to ensure your face is completely coated in setting spray.

 That isn’t the case with Morphe Continuous Setting Mist.
-Instead, you receive a completely even coating all over your skin provided you keep the bottle moving across your face.
+Instead, you receive an entirely even coating all over your skin, provided you keep the bottle moving across your face.

 It’s Great For All Skin Types

 This setting mist works well for my oily spots as well as my dry spots.
-People with acne prone skin are leaving rave reviews about it.
-I have sensitive skin and it did not cause a single reaction.
-Regardless of your skin type, you can trust that this setting spray will more than likely work for you.
+People with acne-prone skin are leaving rave reviews about it.
+I have sensitive skin, and it did not cause a single reaction.
+Regardless of your skin type, you can trust that this setting spray will likely work for you.

 When you apply this setting spray it goes on in a fine mist.
-The only way you can accidentally apply too much is if you hold the bottle in one spot on your face and intentionally put more of the product there.
+The only way to accidentally apply too much is to hold the bottle in one spot on your face and intentionally put more of the product there.

 After application of the Morphe Continuous Setting Spray, you’ll notice that there isn’t a greasy film on your face.
 It doesn’t make your face too dewy, but it does make it look radiant.
 The product doesn’t feel heavy on your face.
 You can barely tell that you’re wearing it.

-After applying it, you don’t have to wait for long periods of time for it to dry.
+After applying it, you don’t have to wait long for it to dry.
 It dries within a minute if you apply a quick coat of setting spray.

 If you’re wondering where can I buy Morphe, you’re not alone.
-That’s because you simply cannot find this brand anywhere.
+That’s because you cannot find this brand anywhere.
 It’s currently sold at Ulta and on the Morphe website.
 It is not available in stores like Target.
-You can pick up a bottle on Amazon, but the Morphe products on Amazon are overpriced when compared to the price of Morphe at Ulta and on the Morphe website.
+You can pick up a bottle on Amazon, but the Morphe products on Amazon are overpriced compared to the Morphe price at Ulta and on the Morphe website.

 Did Not Hold My Eyeliner In Place

 A fine mist of this setting spray held everything on my face in place except for my eyeliner.
-I tried using an eyeliner that wasn’t smudge proof or water proof.
-I was really hoping that this setting spray would help it stay in place, but it did not.
+I tried using an eyeliner that wasn’t smudge-proof or waterproof.
+I hoped this setting spray would help it stay in place, but it did not.

 Chance Of Allergic Reaction

-On the one hand, there is a chance of an allergic reaction every time that you use a new product.
+On the one hand, there is a chance of an allergic reaction every time you use a new product.
 That’s why it’s recommended that people only try one new product at a time.
-However, I’ve read a lot of reviews about this product making people break out in hives or have breakouts that last for days.
+However, I’ve read many reviews about this product making people break out in hives or have breakouts that last for days.

 Is Morphe continuous setting mist waterproof?

 It holds up as well as any other setting spray in water.
-Morphe Continuous Setting Mist can hold up in the humidity, but it’s not going to last in a downpour.
+Morphe Continuous Setting Mist can hold up in the humidity but won’t last in a downpour.
 This isn’t one to wear for a day at the beach.

 Is morphe cruelty free?

-They say that they are, but have no certifications from organizations like PETA.
-They also state that they, as a company, do not test products or ingredients on animals and do not condone other companies testing their products on animals.
+They say they are but have no certifications from organizations like PETA.
+They also state that they, as a company, do not test products or ingredients on animals or condone other companies testing their products on animals.

-However, they never state that their ingredients are not tested on animals via a third party supplier.
-The people that are manufacturing their products are not testing on animals, but what about before they purchase the ingredients?
+However, they never state that their ingredients are not tested on animals via a third-party supplier.
+The people who are manufacturing their products are not testing on animals, but what about before they purchase the ingredients?
 Their answers are relatively vague as well.

 Is Morphe vegan?

 The brand itself is not vegan.
-However, they do offer several products that are vegan.
+However, they do offer several vegan products.
 They also offer a vegan collection page to make it easier to find vegan Morphe products on their website.

 Are Morphe products gluten free?

-Morphe products are not designed to be gluten free, and it’s a task to find the ones that are.
-You have to individually read every single ingredient list for products that you’re interested in.
+Morphe products are not designed to be gluten-free, and it’s a task to find the ones that are.
+You have to individually read every ingredient list for products you’re interested in.

 Is Morphe sold in mainland China?